Mint Sunlight Guide: How Much Sun Do Mint Plants Need?

 A) For the best essential oil potency and flavor, harvest just before mid-morning once dew or condensation dries but before excessive heat builds.
 Target young tender top leaves around 6-8 inches down new shoots at their most vibrant prime.

-B) Beyond teas, chopped fresh mint leaves adding to fruit desserts, salads, marinades, and protein dishes for bright pops of cooling flavor.
+B) Beyond herbal teas, chopped fresh mint leaves adding to fruit desserts, salads, marinades, and protein dishes for bright pops of cooling flavor.
 Or macerate torn leaves in simple syrup overnight for stunning potency infusing cocktails and more.

 C) Store freshly cut stems like flowers in water for around 1 week refrigerated.
 Or wrap dry washed bundles in paper towels stashing in perforated bags for longer durations of up to 2 weeks.
 For a maximum shelf life of up to a year and convenience, dry leaves then crumble or freeze them into ice cube trays topped off with oil or stock before transferring them to airtight bags.